-These sessions assist the parent in using the behavior change strategies.
-The practitioner observes a brief parent-child interaction where the parent has set goals to practice using specific parenting strategies.
+These sessions assist the parent in using the behaviour change strategies.
+The practitioner observes a brief parent-child interaction where the parent has set goals to practise using specific parenting strategies.
 The practitioner then has the opportunity to encourage the parent's self-evaluation and goal setting to refine the use of specific parenting strategies.

 During this session, the parent identifies high-risk home and community activities (e.g. shopping trips, therapy sessions, getting ready for school).
-The practitioner then teaches them how to develop planning ahead routines to prevent misbehavior, encourage skill development, and manage misbehavior in one or more of the parent's identified high-risk situations.
+The practitioner then teaches them how to develop planning ahead routines to prevent misbehaviour, encourage skill development, and manage misbehaviour in one or more of the parent's identified highrisk situations.
 Parents then plan to implement their routines over the coming week.